nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * For <span style="color:#FBBC05">Event</span>, you may either use `F/` or `T/` prefix(without the time input as well) to search for event that starts or ends on a certain date.
     * e.g. `find F/2023-03-10` will give you all the events starting from 2023-03-10.
     * e.g. `find T/2023-03-10` will give you all the event ending on 2023-03-10.
+* :warning: Our application currently does not support find by subsections' names or descriptions, the functionality will be implemented in future versions.

 Examples:
 * `find n/book` finds **Tasks** with name `read book` and `return books`